-One of the most difficult things to wrap your head around when you have a child suffering from misophonia is that there is no “miracle cure.”
+One of the most difficult things to wrap your head around when you have a child suffering from Misophonia is that there is no “miracle cure.”
 Of course, as a parent, when you see your child in pain or distress, you are willing to do anything to take that away.
-However, as in the case with many relatively new and very much under-researched disorders, many practitioners, sometimes inadvertently, advertise treatments for misophonia that are not scientifically based, and may do more harm than good.
-Without scientific study, it is impossible to know if these treatments have any chance of working, and amount to no more than a shot in the dark.
-Though it may be appealing to “try anything” with the potential to alleviate your child’s symptoms, exposing him or her to untested treatments or supposed “cures” can leave your child more frustrated than doing nothing at all.
-Though research into scientifically based treatments continues, at this time, ethical practitioners should be honest with you about your options for counseling: there is no cure for misophonia yet, however developing coping skills can hugely improve the lives of sufferers.
+However, as in the case with many relatively new and very much under-researched disorders, many practitioners, sometimes inadvertently, advertise treatments for Misophonia that are not scientifically-based.
+Without scientific study, it is impossible to know if these treatments have any chance of working and will amount to more than a shot in the dark.
+Though it may be appealing to “try anything” with the potential to alleviate your child’s symptoms, exposing them to untested treatments or supposed “cures” can leave your child more frustrated.
+Though research into scientifically-based treatments continues, at this time, ethical practitioners should be honest with you about your options for counseling: there is no “cure” for Misophonia, yet.
+However, developing coping skills can hugely improve the lives of sufferers.
 Unfortunately, there is no way around the time and effort that it takes for your child and your family to build these skills.
-However, if you are committed to learning all you can about this disorder, and putting in the work to learn how to cope, you likely will see major changes in your child’s quality of life.
+However, if you are committed to learning all that you can about this disorder and to putting in the work to learn how to cope, you likely will see major changes in your child’s quality of life.

 An important way to deal with misophonia is through RRR.
 This stands for “regulate”, “reason” and “reassure”.
 Developed by Dr. Jennifer Brout through her work with her own daughter, and then numerous children with misophonia, RRR is a helpful way to manage the response to misophonia.